A Lonely Place to Die: Plot

 Having been unable to recapture Anna, Mr. Kidd attempts to bluff his way through the negotiation with Darko, recalling a previous kidnapping when he murdered a young boy in Paris when his parents tried to avoid paying.
 Before Alison, Ed and Anna can be transported to Inverness by the police, they are tracked down by Mcrae, who kills the officers before pursuing them through the town, which is in the middle of hosting its Beltane festival.
-As the surviving mountaineers flee, Chris shoots Ed when he mistakes him for one of the kidnappers and is in turn shot by Mr. Mcrae, but manages to inform Darko that the kidnappers no longer have Anna before dying.
+As the surviving mountaineers flee, Chris shoots Ed when he mistakes him for one of the kidnappers and is in turn shot by Mr. Mcrae, but manages to inform Darko that the kidnappers no longer have Anna before dying; this allows Darko to attack Mr. Kidd.
 After finishing off Ed, Mr. Mcrae chases Alison and Anna into a local house, which catches fire as he and Alison struggle.
 The fight eventually ends with Alison killing him by pushing him out of a window.
 She then manages to save Anna from the burning building before being rescued by firefighters.
 She is then transported to the hospital in an ambulance as Anna remains by her side.

-Mr. Kidd nearly escapes with the ransom money, but is captured by Andy and brought before Mr. Rakovic, a Serbian war criminal who is Darko's boss and Anna's father.
-Rakovic has him tortured and buried alive in the woods for the kidnapping.
+Mr. Kidd nearly escapes with the ransom money, but is captured by Andy with the help of a tracking device and brought before Mr. Rakovic, a Serbian war criminal, who is Darko's boss and Anna's father.
+Rakovic has him stripped, tortured, and buried alive in the woods for the kidnapping.
 Andy is paid the full fee for his services plus the car, with Rakovic remarking that he is in his debt.